 What are the pros and cons of the chair?

 I guess the pros are listed above.
-Also I haven’t had any skin issues probably because I changes positions a lot, I like to stand up, and use a blended stand.
+Also, I haven’t had any skin issues probably because I change positions a lot, I like to stand up, and use a blended stand.
 You get on a steep enough hillside it will tip over, did that, no damage to chair or me.
-Just had to wait for someone to set me up.
+I just had to wait for someone to set me up.

 How does the chair handle on different terrains, i.e., gravel, grass, cracks in sidewalks, hills, bumps, etc?
 Can it move while standing?